Memsworth/Memsworth/README.md

 - 👀 I’m interested in Game Programming and Graphics Programming
 - 🌱 I’m currently working with C# (What a comfy language) & Python
 - 💞️ I’m looking to collaborate on more game programming projects
-- 📫 How to reach me: Email
+- 📫 How to reach me: Email & Discord: Memsworth#5099

 <!---
 Memsworth/Memsworth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.